ysmood/create-global-state/README.md

 The typescript support is not good enough, the API is not intuitive. `create-global-state` is more like `useState` which aligns with the react API style.
 Check the [comparison](https://github.com/ysmood/create-global-state/issues/1).
 Zustand [Slices Pattern](https://zustand.docs.pmnd.rs/guides/slices-pattern) can cause naming conflict issues.
 `create-global-state` can naturally scale states by modules and files.
+The setter of zustand must be called within a react component, while the setter of `create-global-state` can be called anywhere.